workhorsy/d-progress-dialog/README.md

 # D Progress Dialog
 A simple progress dialog for the D programming language

+It should work without requiring any 3rd party GUI toolkits.
+But will work with what it can find on your OS at runtime.

 Tries to make a progress dialog with:
 * Zenity (Gtk/Gnome)
 * Kdialog (KDE)
+* DlangUI (win32/SDL2)

 # Documentation